 Aqua regia and its World War 2 story

-Back in 1940, when Hitler-led Germany invaded Hungary, Hungarian chemist George de Hevesy dissolved the Nobel Prize gold medals of Max von Laue and James Franck in aqua regia to keep them safe from the Nazi troops who were ransacking the chemistry lab at the Niels Bohr Institute.
+Back in 1940, when Hitler-led Germany invaded Denmark, Hungarian chemist George de Hevesy dissolved the Nobel Prize gold medals of Max von Laue and James Franck in aqua regia to keep them safe from the Nazi troops who were ransacking the chemistry lab at the Niels Bohr Institute.

 After dissolving the gold medals, he placed the jar on a shelf that held numerous other jars and bottles, all of which looked similar (at least to the untrained eyes of Nazi soldiers, most of which were unlikely to have a degree in Chemistry).

 All those bottles, including the jar that contained the dissolved gold medals of the two Hungarian scientists, were left untouched, and Mr. De Hevesy and his rather unusual act of heroism became immortal in the corridors of chemistry labs all over the world.

 - Does Earth Come Back To The Same Spot In Space Every Year On Your Birthday?

 - What Happens When A Bird Strikes An Aircraft?

 - How Does Google Maps Works: How Is It So Incredibly Accurate About Traffic Conditions?

 - 10 Things About The Solar System Your Teachers Never Told You